Emilio Ramos DeJesus

 Emilio Ramos DeJesus is founder, anchor and producer of the award-winning “UTVS News En Español” newscast.

 The 30-minute weekly show is the only regularly produced Spanish-speaking newscast produced by Minnesota college students.
-It earned a second-place award at the 2013 Broadcast Education Association Festival of Media Arts.
+It earned a first-place award in 2014 and second-place award in 2013 at the Broadcast Education Association Festival of Media Arts.